 - Lunch Lady Cafeteria Rolls

-How to Make Company cauliflower
+Step-by-Step Photos for How to Make Company Cauliflower

-Frequently asked questions about making Company Cauliflower:
+Frequently Asked Auestions about making Company Cauliflower

-Can I substitue anything for the mushrooms?
+Can I substitute anything for the mushrooms?

 If mushrooms are a vegetable you just can’t stand, you can definitely experiment with using a different veggie in its place.
-The mushrooms also adding a nice flavor to the cream sauce, similar to a cream of mushroom soup.
+The mushrooms also add a nice flavor to the cream sauce, similar to a cream of mushroom soup.
 Changing it will affect the flavor, but I’m sure it will still have a great taste with something like zucchini or green beans.
 I also suggest adding half a cup of yellow onion, if you are going to take out the mushrooms.

 Does it matter what type of milk I use in this recipe?